ElektraInitiative/libelektra/doc/dev/mountpoints.md

-# Proposal: New mountpoint config structure
+# New mountpoint config structure

 A mountpoint is defined by adding keys below `system:/elekta/mountpoints/<mountpoint>`, where `<mountpoint>` is the key name for the parent key of the mountpoint with slashes properly escaped.
 For example for the mountpoint `user:/mymountpoint` you have to add keys below `system:/elekta/mountpoints/user:\/mymountpoint`.